BULLETIN

 -

-4th & 5th: Presentation of Jesus, Storyteller — Jocelyn Snider, Doorperson — Matthew Mitchell
+4th & 5th: The Story of Catherine of Sienna, Storyteller — Jocelyn Snider, Doorperson — Matthew Mitchell

 Youth Sunday School: Students in 6th-12th grade are invited to gather with friends upstairs in Brooks Hall for games, prayer, and Bible study with Paul and Andrea Richaud.